How to Take an Exam by John Bandler

 - If you are weighing two possibilities, some researchers indicate your first instinct may be more likely to be correct

 - Forget about research about whether answer a, b, c, or d is a more probable correct answer.
-That always sounded like hogwash to me and each test is proprietary.
+That always sounded like hogwash to me especially since each test is proprietary.
 Focus on the text of the questions and answers.

 One of my most difficult tests was the bar exam, three consecutive days of testing for which I studied full time for months.
 Day one was in a ridiculously large convention hall in the Jacob Javits Center, with many hundreds of other test takers.
 Then I drove to another state for the following days of fun, but I made some mistakes enroute.
-I stopped at a friend’s house, got roped into dinner, then strong coffee for the drive, and then I finally got going again.
+I stopped at a friend’s house, was convinced to stay for dinner, then drank strong coffee for the drive.
 Traffic was horrible and delayed me but I finally made it to the hotel.
-After I got into bed I could not sleep because the coffee had finally kicked in plus the stress of knowing I really needed a good night’s sleep.
-Relaxation techniques failed me so I finally got out of bed and did several sets of sit-ups and pushups to tire myself out.
-I finally fell asleep, and then woke up on time, but it was not the sleep I had wanted.
-But it all worked out anyway.
+After I got into bed the coffee had finally kicked as well as the stress of knowing I really needed a good night’s sleep.
+So I could not fall asleep for hours and relaxation techniques failed me.
+I finally got out of bed and did several sets of sit-ups and pushups to tire myself out, returned to bed and I finally fell asleep.
+I did not get the sleep I wanted but I woke up on time and it all worked out in the end.

 I have taken tests where my confidence was shaken and I thought I was going to fail.
-There were questions that seemed irrelevant, stupid, answers that didn’t seem right, and material I couldn’t seem to remember.
+There were questions that seemed irrelevant or pointless, answers that didn’t seem right, and material I just couldn’t remember.

 Despite your best efforts, things will not go perfectly, and no test is perfect either.
 Once you are there taking the test, all that matters is for you to relax, focus, and do your best!